albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 1. **Top Level Classes**

-    1. The public class with the same name as the file containg it
+    1. The public class with the same name as the file containing it

         ```java
         public class AnatomyJavaClass { /* ... */ }